it-academyproject/ERP-Frontend-Angular/README.md

 * We will use 'featureBranchName' as a generic for the branches generated from 'Dev'
 * We will use 'yourGitHubName' and 'yourGitHubEmail' as alias for your user name and email registered in your GitHub account

-Given a GitHub remote repo with files .gitignore and README.md already in it... wanting to set up a fresh Angular 'ERP' project inside that repo... follow next steps in terminal or console:
+Given a GitHub remote repo with files '.gitignore' and 'README.md' already in it, and wanting to set up a fresh Angular 'ERP' project inside that repo, follow next steps in terminal or console:

 ***